Frequently Asked Questions

-In order to be considered for admission in the fall of 2019, you must submit your application no later than 11:59PM (US Eastern Standard Time) on Wednesday, January 2, 2019.
+In order to be considered for admission in the fall of 2022, you must submit your application no later than 11:59PM (US Eastern Standard Time) on Monday, January 3, 2022.
 Applications and inquiries received after that time will not be considered.

 Yes — in Chicago and San Francisco only.
 We do not schedule times for walk-in appointments in advance.
 You should arrive early and be prepared to wait until a slot is available.
 You must pay the full application fee by cash, traveler’s check or money order and turn in a headshot/resume and a completed application form at the time of your audition.
 Your supporting materials should be sent in as soon as possible following the audition.
 Although walk-in applicants have passed the deadline to officially submit an application online, we strongly encourage you to also create an online application account so your recommenders may submit their letters of recommendation in advance of your walk-in audition.
 Kindly upload your application materials AND bring copies with you to the walk-in audition.
 Please email email@example.com with questions about the walk-in audition / application process.

 We want to know who you are!
 We suggest you choose material you feel strongly about, material that reveals something personal about you and where something important is at stake for the character.
 We want to see your idea of what acting is, what your sense of purpose in acting is — not someone else’s.
 Your heart and your individuality are what’s important to us.

 If you have an undergraduate degree from an accredited institution where English was the primary language of instruction, you do not need to take the TOEFL.
 Otherwise — yes, you are required to take the TOEFL.
-For those matriculating during the 2019-2020 academic year, the TOEFL must be completed at least two (2) weeks before the January 2, 2019 application deadline.
+For those matriculating during the 2022-2023 academic year, the TOEFL must be completed at least two (2) weeks before the January 3, 2022 application deadline.
 In addition, the application materials you submit must be in English, and you must demonstrate a fluent command of English during your audition and interview.

 No. The pre-screening is optional.
 The reason we offer the assessment of the Optional Pre-Screening for Non-Native Speakers of English is to prevent international applicants from spending a lot of money and time traveling to a US audition site, when we can reasonably predict they will not be admitted.
 We assume that people who take the time to send us a video care what we think and welcome our prediction as a thoughtful way of protecting them from disappointment.
 If in our judgement you do not yet possess a command of spoken English that we believe is necessary for an actor to be able to take full advantage of our training, we will recommend that you do not audition.
-However, you have the option of not following our recommendation — that is, we will not prevent you from auditioning in the U.S. The deadline to submit the optional pre-screening is Saturday, December 1, 2018 in order for the Admissions Committee to review your pre-screening before you submit your application by the January 2, 2019 deadline.
+However, you have the option of not following our recommendation — that is, we will not prevent you from auditioning in the U.S. The deadline to submit the optional pre-screening is December 1 in order for the Admissions Committee to review your pre-screening before you submit your application by the January 3, 2022 deadline.

 No. You must audition in person for the Admissions Committee.
 We regret that this requirement presents financial and/or logistical hardships for many applicants.
 However, there is vital information that the Admissions Committee can gain only by being in the actual physical presence of the actor.
 It is therefore necessary for us to see each candidate up close in an environment unmediated by technology.